GiancarloGomez/ColdFusion-Realtime-With-WebSockets/readme.md

 ## Additional Demo Code
 Demo code used in the 2016 Conferences can be found in the [ColdFusion Realtime With WebSockets Demo Repo](https://github.com/GiancarloGomez/ColdFusion-Realtime-With-WebSockets-Demo-Code "ColdFusion Realtime With WebSockets Demo Code Repo")

-## Coming Soon
-At this moment, the demo files are based on deployment on IIS 8+ or Apache using the proxy or embedded WebSocket server.
-CommandBox ready updates will be available soon.